-Meanwhile, Nicolos Pepe has been the figurehead of this prodigiously-talented side – with 22 goals and 11 assists – but his future looks destined to be away from the Stade Pierre Mauroy.
+Meanwhile, Nicolos Pepe was the figurehead of this prodigiously-talented side – with 22 goals and 11 assists – but he has since left for pastures new, becoming Arsenal’s record acquisition in the summer.

 Either way, Galtier has resurrected this club, taking it from the brink of total collapse to a seat among the table of Europe’s great footballing aristocrats.